 Many physical therapy practices offer deals on packages of sessions because it is unlikely you will only need to go one time.
 You can also inquire about a discount if you pay for the bill in cash or negotiate your deal if it is a private practice.

 A doctor or surgeon can refer you to physical therapy for a variety of reasons.
 It can be for musculoskeletal or neurological rehabilitation.
-The main goals of physical therapy are to restore the function of joints and muscles, improve mobility, flexibility, posture, circulation, and balance.
+The main goals of physical therapy are to restore joints and muscles' function and improve mobility, flexibility, posture, circulation, and balance.
 Reasons you may need to go to physical therapy include:

 - After giving birth